psionman/psionman_set/wx_python/lesson09.md

 #### The code

-I will build up the code for the application in incremental steps and prsent the full code for the application at then of the post.
+I will build up the code for the application in incremental steps and prsent the full code for the application at then of the lesson.

 ### The frame